 Recognizing that local energy and leadership are critical for progress in public health, the SHIP asked each jurisdiction in Maryland to initiate a Local Health Improvement Process (LHIP) that identifies local health priorities and proposes improvement action plans, as part of the larger State Health Improvement Process.

-Under the direction of our local Health Officer, Carroll County was charged with establishing a Local Health Improvement Coalition as part of the SHIP Process.
+In 2012, under the direction of our local Health Officer, Carroll County was charged with establishing a Local Health Improvement Coalition as part of the SHIP Process.
 The Health Officer is a key member of the Board of Directors of The Partnership for a Healthier Carroll County.
-He asked the Board to take on the responsibility of serving as the Local Health Improvement Coalition.
-Partnership Board members are well qualified to serve in this role by virtue of experience, skills, record of community involvement, and diverse representation which includes our local hospital, Carroll Hospital – a Lifebridge Health center.
+With the Health Officer’s encouragement, The Partnership’s Board took on the responsibility of serving as the Local Health Improvement Coalition.

 A Local Health Improvement Team (LHIT) was also formed to advise the Coalition and carry out the Local Health Improvement Process.
 This group joined The Partnership’s Access to Health Care Leadership Team.
 The LHIT renamed itself as the Local Health Improvement Coalition when a separate Team and Coalition were no longer required, and meetings are now held at the Carroll County Health Department.
 Moving forward, The Partnership continues to be a key participant in the Local Health Improvement Process, lending coordination and expertise to the Coalition.

 For more information, please contact Karen Davis or Maggie Kunz:

 Maggie Kunz, Health Planner

 Carroll County Health Department